yoachim/PotentialProjects/README.md

 https://github.com/yoachim/IFU_Aperture_Phot

 Given the wealth of archival imaging out there, we need stellar population fitting software that can incorporate both spectra and photometry.
+There are a huge number of codes that fit specta, and a bunch that fit SEDs (see http://www.sedfitting.org/SED08/Fitting.html), but I still haven't found anything that does both.

 ## PSF effects on measuring thick disk flux